 - Racetrack or other establishment used for gambling

-- Any store whose principal purpose of which is the sale of alcoholic beverages for consumption off the premises.
+- Any store whose principal purpose is the sale of alcoholic beverages for consumption off the premises.